 Responsibility for the processing of personal data lies with the authority of the

-Specific questions regarding the protection of your data should be directed to the data protection representative at the BStU:
+Specific questions regarding the protection of your data should be directed to the data protection representative at the Stasi Records Archive:

-The Federal Commissioner for the Stasi Records Data Protection Representative Karl-Liebknecht-Straße 31/33 10178 Berlin
+Stasi Records Archive Data Protection Representative Karl-Liebknecht-Straße 31/33 10178 Berlin

 Personal data is all information relating to an identified or identifiable natural person.
 An identifiable person is a natural person who can be identified directly or indirectly - in particular by assignment to an identification such as a name, an identification number, location data or an online identification.

 Persons under the age of 16 should not transmit any personal data to us without the consent of their parents or legal guardians.
 The data will not be transferred to third parties.